 So, bike or trike?
 I like to maintain core muscles and all things being equal would choose a two wheel recumbent, but I think the three contact points of a medium to long wheelbase trike will offer greater camera stability, and smaller micromovements.
 What I mean by that is the midpoint between all three wheels.
 Needing less camera image stabilization is a huge factor in producing good video and that is the point.

 I don’t even know what Fantasy Island looks like for the bikes.
 There are so many uncertainties.
+Fantasy Island doesn’t include automatic shifting (I’ll never learn to do it better myself that way) or electric assist.
 I”d like for us to ride road bikes in one direction, store them, and ride a recumbents in the other direction.
-That way, we won’t need automobile back up and will get good temporal spacing on video from bike and on each trip.
+That way, we won’t need automobile back up and will get good temporal spacing on videos.
 I haven’t decided if I want to try to set up cameras at the same height for both bikes, or if I want to have two different perspectives.
 I’m leaning toward different perspectives for practicality and variety.
 Any helmet cams or chest cams will clearly be at different heights.
 But those things will sort once we see what we have to work with.

 The bikes need to be strong, fast, quiet, stable, safe and comfortable.
-We’ll need panniers for the road bikes I don’t usually care about color unless it’s heinous, I did notice Russ riding in front one day in a lime green Jersey.
+We’ll need panniers for the road bikes I don’t usually care about color unless it’s heinous.
+I did notice Russ riding in front one day in a lime green Jersey.
 It looked so much like chromakey green that I thought about coloring everything, kit and equipment in chromakey green so that they could be easily removed at some point if anyone wants.
+I don’t know that anyone would, but options sometimes turn into actions.